jofaval/tfm-iabd/README.md

 It is intended, as possible definitions of the success of a film, to be able to predict:

-- The collection of a film based on its initial investment and how much good it will be received
+- The benefits generated of a film based on its initial investment and how good will it be received
 - The acceptance/acclamation of a film with respect to the initial "hype"
 - Predict the note on IMDB a week after release, and whoever says IMDB can say other platforms (Rotten Tomatoes, Metacritic)
 - Predict your success (previously defined) one week after your release